 Learn more about the Department of Family and Community Medicine at Baylor.

-In the Core Medicine clinical rotation students develop skills in the diagnosis and management of illness in adults.
+Core Medicine is a clinical rotation designed to develop students' skills in the diagnosis and management of illness in adults.
 Each student will have a unique experience in medicine, but all students will rotate to the same core hospitals and undertake the same curriculum.
 Learning is often self-directed and based on the individual patients seen during the clinical experience.
-Students will learn a great deal about the physical diagnosis, laboratory evaluation and differential diagnosis of important disorders.
+Students will learn a great deal about physical diagnosis, laboratory evaluation and differential diagnosis of important disorders.
 Students will also be expected to learn fundamental aspects of therapy that will help develop their competency in the assessment and treatment of common adult illnesses.

 Learn more about the Margaret M. and Albert B. Alkek Department of Medicine at Baylor.